muratk3n/thirdwave/en/README.md

 ---

-Of course Pence is all about thoughts and prayers... as in he is praying for Trump TO DIE
+Of course Pence is all about thoughts and prayers... as in he is praying for Trump tooo die

 ---